Meet the V17 Committee

 There is a great mixture of purpose and fun on the committee.
 We are all committed and enthusiastic to make where we live a beautiful, interesting and safe place to live and we all work hard but enjoy the times when we meet together.
 I meet with a wonderful set of people - we all bring different skills and experiences but enjoy working together to a common purpose.

-Miranda Keeling, Social Media Deputy
+Social Media Deputy

 How long have you lived in Walthamstow Village?